-I am an almost-life-long Montanan; a baptized Catholic; an ardent Atheist; a practicing Buddhist; a lover of Wisdom.
+I am an almost-life-long Montanan; a baptized Catholic; an ardent agnostic; practicing Buddhist things; a lover of Wisdom.
 I find solitude to be as essential as air, though I am at times gregarious, and very often joyful, alone and with others.
-I laugh at my own jokes, love learning, and love those who truly love… anything.
+I laugh at my own jokes almost as much as my father, love learning, and love those who truly love… anything.
 I have certainty in little, and little time for those who are certain of much, though admire those whose certainty leads to service of humankind.

-I have a BA and almost an MA in (Western) Philosophy from the University of Montana-Missoula.
-Also an MA in Buddhist Studies from Bristol University, UK.
-And I am currently working on a Ph.D. in Buddhist Ethics at Goldsmiths-University of London.
-Over the course of my Ph.D. studies I have lived in London, Washington D.C., Montana, India, and now, Bristol, UK.
+I have a B.A. and almost an M.A. in (Western) Philosophy from the University of Montana-Missoula.
+I have an M.A. in Buddhist Studies from Bristol University, UK, where I focused on Tibetan Buddhism and Buddhist Ethics.
+I am currently working on a Ph.D. in Buddhist Ethics at Goldsmiths-University of London.
+Over the course of my Ph.D. studies I have lived in London, Washington D.C., Montana, Bodh Gaya, India, and now, Bristol, UK.

-I have also had the good fortune to spend time traveling/studying in China, Taiwan, and Burma (and a little bit in Korea).
+I have also had the good fortune to spend time traveling/studying in China, Taiwan, Burma , and Thailand (and a little bit in Korea).

 My earliest meditation experiences were as a young child, when my mother taught me visualizations to help me fall asleep.
 My Buddhist practice began in 2001 as part of a university course on Buddhism, under the guidance of Bodhipaksa (FWBO, now Triratna Buddhist Order).
 Since then I have practiced with the TBO off and on in Montana and Bristol and was even once invited to give a talk in Spain.
 Around 2003/4 I began sitting with a Vipassana group and attended my first silent 10-day retreat.
 I also sat once with the local Soka Gakai International group – “nam myoho renge kyo.”
 In 2004-05 I studied and practiced in the Tibetan (Geluk) tradition, culminating with a private (though not one-on-one) teaching from H.H. the Dalia Lama.
 In 2006 I practiced with and did a short retreat/sesshin with a Soto Zen community, the Order of Buddhist Contemplatives.
 I also attended about a dozen short retreats from 2001-7 with various TBO and Vipassana teachers.
 I also attended, somewhat by accident, a Pure Land Buddhist service in Calgary, AB.